kkoomen/gfi.vim/README.md

 - javascript / typescript / jsx

-    Since most javascript projects these days use webpack to resolve their import statements.
+    Most javascript projects these days use webpack to resolve their import statements.
 This module is also able to resolve these import paths, relative or absolute.
 Javascript-like filetype buffers will also try to resolve paths based on: